 When Patricia Getty joined the Philadelphia Police Department as one of its first female officers in 1976, there were no bathrooms, locker rooms, or uniforms for women, and she and other rookies were forced to cut their hair short.

 “They told us, ‘If you want to be a man, then you’re going to act like a man,’ ” she recalled Thursday.

-- Tampered breast milk and ‘retribution’: Details from the sexual harassment claims against Philly police
+- From 2019: Tampered breast milk, ‘retribution,’ and other details from the sexual harassment claims against Philly police

 - Being a black female cop is hard enough without also being sexually harassed by your male colleagues | Jenice Armstrong